-Throughout each of his murders, Robert Berdella kept detailed notes and photos of his tortured and raped victims.
+Throughout each of his murders committed in his house in Kansas City, Missouri, Robert Berdella kept detailed notes and photos of his tortured and raped victims.

 Police secured a search warrant and proceeded to discover a cavalcade of horrors inside this unassuming house.
 Opening a second-story closet, they discovered a human skull as well as human vertebrae, marked from where they had been cut with a bone saw.